Author: Stuart Sudak

 Photo of Stuart Sudak

-Stuart Sudak Stuart Sudak is a longtime freelance journalist based in Minnesota.
-Over the years, he has written for newspapers, magazines, websites, and corporations.
-Stuart also served as an editor at several newspapers in Minnesota and Illinois, including the Eden Prairie News from 2000-05.
-He lives in Chaska with his wife Tracy and three children.
-To view some of his recent work, visit https://www.clippings.me/users/stuartsudak
+Stuart Sudak is editor-in-chief of Eden Prairie Local News, having previously served as co-editor.
+He is a longtime freelance journalist based in Minnesota.
+Over the years, he has written for newspapers, magazines, websites and corporations.
+He also served as an editor at several newspapers in Minnesota and Illinois, including the Eden Prairie News from 2000 to 2005.
+He lives in Chaska with his wife, Tracy, and their three children.
+Contact him at stuart.sudak@eplocalnews.org.

 Read More